-Because you don’t want to operate your device like this forever, here’s how to exit safe mode:
+Because you don’t want to use your device like this forever, here’s how to exit safe mode.

 That’s it.
 A simple restart of your Android device will disable safe mode.

-If your device continues to crash, overheat, or otherwise perform poorly in safe mode, then the issue might not be with a downloaded application, but rather with the operating system or the phone’s hardware.
+If your device continues to crash, overheat, or otherwise perform poorly in safe mode, then the issue might not be with a downloaded application — but rather the operating system or the phone’s hardware.
 Try a factory reset, and if that doesn’t resolve things, contact your retailer, carrier, or phone manufacturer and find out about a replacement or repair for your mobile device.